Former Center City Starbucks Manager Suing Company for Alleged Discrimination Against White People

 PHILADELPHIA (CBS) – The former regional manager of a Center City Starbucks where two black men were arrested last year for sitting inside the store is suing the company for allegedly discriminating against white people.
-Our radio partner, KYW Newsradio, reports that Shannon Phillips claims she was fired less than a month after the high-profile incident because she is white.

-PHILADELPHIA (CBS) – The former regional manager of a Center City Starbucks where two black men were arrested last year for sitting inside the store is suing the company for allegedly discriminating against white people.
-Our radio partner, KYW Newsradio, reports that Shannon Phillips claims she was fired less than a month after the high-profile incident because she is white.
+In a lawsuit obtained by CBS3, Shannon Phillips claims she was fired less than a month after the high-profile incident because she is white.

 She alleges the company discriminated in an effort to convince the community it properly responded to the incident.